avatarsdk/metaperson-loader-unity/Documentation~/MetaPersonCreatorDesktopIntegration.md

 # MetaPerson Creator - Integration Into Windows And MacOS Unity Application
-This sample demonstrates how to integrate the [MetaPerson Creator](https://metaperson.avatarsdk.com/) web page into **Windows** or **macOS** application and export an avatar from it.
+This sample demonstrates how to integrate the [MetaPerson Creator](https://metaperson.avatarsdk.com/) web page into **Windows** or **macOS** applications and export an avatar from it.

-**Note:** a special WebView component is required to show web pages inside a unity application.
-This sample uses [Vuplex Web View](https://store.vuplex.com/webview/windows-mac) plugin that is paid.
+**Note:** A special WebView component is required to display web pages inside a Unity application.
+This sample uses the [Vuplex Web View](https://store.vuplex.com/webview/windows-mac) plugin, which is paid.
-You can choose any other 3rd party solution with WebView component.
+You can also choose any other 3rd party solution with a WebView component.

 ## Getting Started
 **1\.** Open the sample scene.